No mode cookie

 the episode summaries.

-There is some disgreement on the exact order of the episodes, and even on some of
+There used to be some disgreement on the exact order of the episodes, and on some of

 the air dates.
-Numerous episode guides from various web sites as well as data from
+While numerous episode guides from various web sites as well as data from

 individual contributers differ in the details (although the episode descriptions

-.
-Thanks to Ray Barrett and Corey Law for contributing
+for the actual historical order of episodes being located.
+Thanks to Ray Barrett and Corey Law

 - Peril of the Reptilian (09/14/1986) - Mysterious